Pier 99

 Just one more minute.

-My arms shook so hard I could barely hold the shirt.
-The sleeve was slipping.
+My arms shook so hard the sleeve started slipping from my grip.
 I wrapped it tighter around my wrist, but my hands were too cold to grip right.

 One more minute.
 That’s all.
 Just one more.

-I was so tired.
 I needed to rest.
 Close my eyes for a second.
 Gather strength before I tried to swim.
-Just a second.

 The pulsing in my head distorted my vision.
 I couldn’t think straight.
-Couldn’t remember if I’d already counted to sixty or if I’d just started.
+Couldn’t remember if I’d already counted to sixty or was starting.

 One more minute.

-I knew I’d have to try to swim.
+I knew I’d have to swim.
 I knew I wouldn’t make it.
 But clinging to this piling by the tether of a shirt, waiting to pass out from exhaustion or cold felt worse.
-At least swimming was doing something.

 But I couldn’t let go.
+Can’t isn’t a word.
 Had to hold on.
-Can’t isn’t a wo—Had to hold on.

 One more minute.